bregman-arie/devops-exercises/exercises/aws/README.md

 <summary>Explain the default ASG termination policy</summary><br><b>

 1. It finds the AZ which the most number of EC2 instnaces
-2. If number of instances > 1, choose the with oldest launch configuration, template and terminate it
+2. If number of instances > 1, choose the one with oldest launch configuration, template and terminate it
 </b></details>

 <details>